 - Ropes courses

 - Equine therapy

 - Somatic experiencing

 Continuing Care – What Comes Next?

 Some individuals may feel they’re prepared to continue their healing on an outpatient basis.
-If this is the case, we will help identify a traditional outpatient therapist and schedule your first appointment before you leave us.
+If this is the case, we will help identify a traditional therapist and schedule your first appointment before you leave us.